-- I. Glycated hemoglobin (HbA1c, hemoglobin A1c, A1c, or less commonly HbA1c, HgbA1c, Hb1c) may be considered medically necessary for any of the following: - A. Management and control of diabetes; or - B. To assess hyperglycemia, a history of hyperglycemia or dangerous hypoglycemia. - II.
-Glycated protein testing may be considered medically necessary when used in place of glycated hemoglobin in the management of members with diabetes and is particularly useful in members who have abnormalities of erythrocytes such as hemolytic anemia or hemoglobinopathies.
+- I. Glycated hemoglobin (HbA1c, hemoglobin A1c, A1c, or less commonly HbA{1c}, HgbA1c, Hb1c) may be considered medically necessary for either of the following: - A. Management and control of diabetes; or - B. To assess hyperglycemia, a history of hyperglycemia or dangerous hypoglycemia. - II.
+Glycated hemoglobin (HbA1c, hemoglobin A1c, A1c, or less commonly HbA{1c}, HgbA1c, Hb1c) is considered not medically necessary when criterion I. above is not met. - III.
+Glycated protein testing may be considered medically necessary when used in place of glycated hemoglobin in the management of members with diabetes and is particularly useful in members who have abnormalities of erythrocytes such as hemolytic anemia or hemoglobinopathies. - IV.
+Glycated protein testing is considered not medically necessary when criterion II. above is not met.